Rothwell, Northamptonshire: Rowell Fair

 The granting of the charter is celebrated annually by the week-long Rowell Fair.
 The fair is opened on the first Monday after Trinity Sunday each year by the Proclamation, which in 2016 took place on 23 May.

 Starting at 6am at the west door of Holy Trinity church, the bailiff of the Lord of the Manor rides through the town accompanied by a guard of halberdiers and the Rowell Fair Society Band.
 At each public house he pauses to read aloud the charter.
-At the conclusion of each reading the crowd cheers "God save the Queen and the Lord of the Manor" and the band plays the National Anthem.
+At the conclusion of each reading the crowd cheers "God save the King and the Lord of the Manor" and the band plays the National Anthem.
 The proprietor of the public house then serves the bailiff and his guards with drinks including the traditional Rowell Fair rum and milk.
 The local townspeople then attempt to disarm the halberdiers before the party moves on to the next public house.

 Pubs in the town traditionally remain open after the proclamation, and so much merriment is to be had all through the morning.
 It has been suggested, however, that the traditional route for the fair should be moved to avoid town-centre traffic congestion.

-The Rowell Fair website has more details.